Prep is the job.

 Finish is the proof.

-7 steps Walk-through to warranty — documented, named, repeatable.
+6 steps Walk-through to punch list — documented, consistent, repeatable.

 0 surprises Written estimate up front.
 No change-order games.